phoenix-rtos/phoenix-rtos-doc/building/index.md

 Firstly, you need to install some tools required for compiling the toolchain and finally create a Phoenix-RTOS system image.
-There is a list of commands you can use to get them: on both Ubuntu and macOS host operating systems.
+There is a list of commands you can use to get them: on both Ubuntu host operating system.

   <details>
   <summary>Installing required tools for native build on Ubuntu (click to expand)</summary>